-Bone-In Pork Chops: The bone helps provide some protection from overcooking and also has some fat around it that keeps the pork juicier and tastier.
-Many cooks prefer the bone-in chops.
+The bone helps provide some protection from overcooking and also has some fat around it that keeps the pork juicier and tastier.
+Many cooks prefer bone-in chops.
 The bone is frenched for presentation and to add an abundance of flavor.

-Chicken Leg: Use the hind quarter of a chicken, remove the thigh bone and then "French" the leg bone.
-What results is a semi-boneless chicken leg and thigh that can then be stuffed with any number of delicious fillings and forcemeats.
+Use the hindquarter of a chicken, remove the thigh bone and then "French" the leg bone.
+Then you will have a semi-boneless chicken leg and thigh that can then be stuffed with any number of delicious fillings and forcemeats.

 Frenching also refers to a method of preparing vegetables, such as beans, peppers or potatoes, by cutting them into long thin strips for even cooking, also known as julienne.
 An example is Frenched or French green beans.